In this article, we’re going to look at the differences between openHAB vs. Home Assistant.

 This article looked at openHAB vs. Home Assistant.
 My preference is and always has been Home Assistant, though I tested openHAB to see if I’d like it more.
 In general, my conclusion was that it’s more complicated to use and due to the lack of support, trying to implement the same settings I had on Home Assistant was drastically more difficult.

 openHAB is a great product and I’d highly suggest checking out the demo site to see if you like how the user interface functions, but it’s hard to recommend as documentation and overall community support is low.
 For this reason, most people will be drastically happier implementing and maintaining Home Assistant over openHAB.

+Make sure you have a smart home router with enough coverage to ensure all devices have a strong connection!
 Thanks for checking out the article on openHAB vs. Home Assistant.
 If you have any questions on openHAB vs. Home Assistant, please leave them in the comments!